Skip to main content

 Reading Specialist

-Coursework leading to the Reading Specialist is offered in the M.S.Ed. in Reading Program.
+Coursework leading to the Reading Specialist is offered in the M.S.Ed. in Reading and Literacy Program.
 The program leading to the K-12 Reading Specialist Certificate requires the completion of 36 semester hours in reading and related educational areas.
 Students working on the Reading Specialist must first have a current teaching certificate.
 Other requirements, including any tests required for certification, can be found at the Teaching and Learning website.

 Post-Baccalaureate Graduate Certificate in Library Information Specialist